ezrontech/oto/apps/web/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 The project uses [Geist](https://vercel.com/font) for typography and Tailwind CSS for styling.

+**Backend Note**: When we integrate the backend, we will be using Supabase.